-This FYE program explores outstanding works of art with the question, “Does Art Represent Life?”
-We stand in the shoes of artists of the past who overcome enormous challenges to create works of art that have endured.
-Our artists--Giotto and Donatello, Gentile and Giovanni Bellini, Leonardo, Raphael, and Michelangelo, Titian, Bramante, Palladio, Jan van Eyck and Albrecht Dürer--and many others answer our question with their drawings, paintings, prints, sculpture, tapestries, and architecture.
+In Themes in Renaissance Art, we will stand in the sandals of artists of the past who overcame enormous challenges to create works of art that have endured.
+Our artists—Giotto and Donatello, the Bellinis, Leonardo da Vinci, Raphael and Michelangelo, Bramante, Brunelleschi, Titian and Palladio, Jan van Eyck and Albrecht Dürer, and others—will answer our question with their amazing drawings, paintings, prints, sculpture, tapestries, and architecture.

-Renaissance artists are said to have “mirrored” nature.
-But what was their purpose in creating recognizable rather than abstract images?
-From our immersion in the various types of art from c.
-1300 to 1600, we zoom in on the life of Michelangelo and his works for ILC—discovering how he went way beyond nature—as we study other artists’ ideas about representing life.
+Northern Renaissance artists are said to have “mirrored” nature in their paintings.
+But why did they create recognizable rather than abstract images?
+As we immerse ourselves in various types of art and architecture created from c.
+1300 to 1600, we will also keep track of the many bends and twists in the life of Michelangelo and the northern and Italian Renaissance artists and architects whose works he built his own upon or influenced—finding out why and how he went way beyond mirroring nature—as we think about how he and other artists represented life!